jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

     wq = wq1;
 ```

 ​	Which interfere with the parallelization process.
-The compiler was able to parallelize the computations `q += xij*xij;` and `q = sqrt(q)*inv_h;`, but it still has problems with the kernel because of the conditionals.
+The compiler was able to vectorize the computations `q += xij*xij;` and `q = sqrt(q)*inv_h;`, but it still has problems with the kernel because of the conditionals.
 The exact reason for this limitation will be discussed down below, but it has to do with how the compiler chooses which hardware instructions to map your code to.
 Some ways to vectorize your code can cope with conditionals, others can't.
 So, to improve the present results, what we need to do is return to the compiler.

 ​	The main lesson from this section is: **Critical sections are called "critical" for a reason, pay attention to them**.